adamjamesreid/mfed/README.md

 Pipeline for analysing DamID data

 ## Setup
-Install Miniconda (for installing various packages)
+1. Install Miniconda if you have not already (for installing various packages)

 `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`

 `bash Miniconda3-latest-Linux-x86_64.sh`

-Install Nextflow if you do not have it already (for running pipelines)
+2. Install Nextflow if you do not have it already (for running pipelines)

 `conda install -c bioconda nextflow`

-Install Git if you do not have it already (For downloading code repository)
+3. Install Git if you do not have it already (For downloading code repository)

 `conda install -c anaconda git`

-Pull the mfed git repository
+4. Pull the mfed git repository

 `git clone https://github.com/adamjamesreid/mfed.git`